SiliconLabs/bluetooth_applications/bluetooth_secure_spp_over_ble/README.md

 During the authentication phase, the devices have to confirm that they have successfully built a secure connection by showing passkeys on both devices.
 If the passkeys match and both devices confirm it, they are bonded (paired).
 If the devices were already bonded when they connected, the authentication is not needed again and the secure connection is automatically built using the long term key stored in the flash.

 Bonding information including the long term key and other information persists over reset.
 To test the authentication repeatedly, implement a call to **sm_delete_bondings** with a trigger of your choice.
-Another option is to use Simplicity Commander tool to erase the devices' flash.
+Another option is to use the Simplicity Commander tool to erase the devices' flash.

 ## Gecko SDK version

-- GSDK v4.3.1
+- GSDK v4.4.0

 ## Hardware Required